ASTER: Natural and Multi-language Unit Test Generation with LLMs: Experiment Setup

-For test cases, we consider naturalness to encompass different characteristics, such as (1) readability in terms of meaningfulness of test and variable names, (2) quality of test assertions, (3) meaningfulness of test sequences, (4) quality of input values, and (5) occurrences of test smells or anti-patterns.
-Our evaluation focuses on assessing characteristics~1 and~2 quantitatively; additionally, we conducted a developer survey, which provides developer perspectives on characteristics 1--4.
+\textbf{Naturalness:} For test cases, we consider naturalness to encompass different characteristics, such as (1) readability in terms of meaningfulness of test and variable names, (2) quality of test assertions, (3) meaningfulness of test sequences, (4) quality of input values, and (5) occurrences of test smells or anti-patterns.
+Our evaluation focuses on assessing characteristics~1 and~2 quantitatively; additionally, we conducted a large-scale developer survey, which provides developer perspectives on characteristics 1--4.
 For studying occurrences of test smells, we attempted to use a test-smell detection tool for Java, TSDetect~\cite{tsdetect, peruma:2020:tsdetect}, but ran into numerous issues with the tool, such as identification of spurious test smells (false positives) and incorrect counts of test smells.
 We therefore chose to not use the tool, and perform our quantitative evaluation with a custom naturalness checker for characteristics (1) and (2) implemented using Tree-sitter~\cite{treesitter} and WALA~\cite{wala}.
 We note that our metrics for assessing test assertion quality include some of the test smells detected by TSDetect.

-\paragraph*{Measuring assertion quality} For assessing test assertion quality, our implementation uses the following metrics. \begin{itemize}[leftmargin=*] \item \textit{Assertion ratio.} This measures the percentage of lines of code with assertions in a test case. \item \textit{Tests with no assertions.} The percentage of test cases in a test file that have no assertions. \item \textit{Tests with duplicate assertions.} For a test file, the percentage of tests with assertions that contain duplicate assertions. \item \textit{Tests with null assertions.} For a test file, the percentage of tests with assertions that contain a null assertion. \item \textit{Tests with exception assertions.} For a test file, the percentage of tests with assertions that contain an exception assertion. \end{itemize}
+\paragraph*{Measuring assertion quality} For assessing test assertion quality, our implementation uses the following metrics. \begin{itemize}[wide = 0pt] \item \textit{Assertion ratio.} This measures the percentage of lines of code with assertions in a test case.
+Generally, tests with too many assertions can be brittle and break easily. \item \textit{Tests with no assertions.} The percentage of test cases in a test file that have no assertions.
+Tests without assertions are considered an anti-pattern as they do not check for expected behavior and can only detect crashing failures. \item \textit{Tests with duplicate assertions.} For a test file, the percentage of tests with assertions that contain duplicate assertions. \item \textit{Tests with null assertions.} For a test file, the percentage of tests with assertions that contain a null assertion, which is considered an anti-pattern. \item \textit{Tests with exception assertions.} For a test file, the percentage of tests with assertions that contain an exception assertion. \end{itemize}